ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 air was such as might have given the most acute observer a conviction that, however amiable her temper, her heart was not likely to be easily touched.
-That I was desirous of believing her indifferent is certain--but I will venture to say that my investigation and decisions are not usually influenced by my hopes or fears.
+That I was desirous of believing her indifferent is certain -- but I will venture to say that my investigation and decisions are not usually influenced by my hopes or fears.
 I did not believe her to be indifferent because I wished it; I believed it on impartial conviction, as truly as I wished it in reason.
 My objections to the